 Students who finished the year in our hybrid in-person or remote learning programs are automatically enrolled to attend in-person this fall.

 Due to staffing and financial considerations, Shoreline Schools will not offer our own remote learning program, but any Shoreline student in grades K-8 is eligible to register for our Home Education Exchange, and any student in grades K-12 can register for a remote learning program run by other school districts or entities approved by the Office of Superintendent of Public Instruction.
 You can find a list of approved online learning programs here or in the page directory.
+If you have any questions relating to searching for online programs, please contact us at email@example.com or 206-393-4412.

 If you are new to Shoreline Schools, you can find student registration information here.
 Registration submitted over the summer will be processed when school offices reopen on August 16.